Linear Weighted Moving Average LWMA: Settings and Signals

 With Pineify's strategy builder, you can create a complete trading system without touching code:

-- Entry Rules: Crystal clear conditions based on LWMA signals
+- Entry Rules: Clear conditions based on LWMA signals

-- Exit Strategy: Smart rules that actually protect your profits
+- Exit Strategy: Rules that protect your profits

-- Risk Management: Stop losses that make sense for your risk tolerance
+- Risk Management: Stop losses that match your risk tolerance

 - Position Sizing: Proper risk calculations per trade

-Here's the exact 8-step process I use for every strategy:
+Here's the process I use for every strategy:

-- Write Down Your Rules: No "maybe" or "probably" - exact entry and exit conditions
+- Write Down Your Rules: Exact entry and exit conditions, no ambiguity

-- Set Your Risk First: Decide stop loss and take profit percentages before you even start
+- Set Your Risk First: Decide stop loss and take profit percentages before you start

-- Use Enough Data: At least 2-3 years including different market conditions
+- Use Enough Data: At least 2-3 years covering different market conditions

 - Include Real Costs: Spreads, commissions, slippage - factor it all in

-- Test Multiple Scenarios: Different timeframes, different market conditions
+- Test Multiple Scenarios: Different timeframes, different market regimes

-- Focus on Risk-Adjusted Returns: Total profits mean nothing if you can't sleep at night
+- Focus on Risk-Adjusted Returns: Total profits mean nothing if drawdown is too high

 - Forward Test: Validate on fresh data you haven't touched